Background pattern

 Make sure your midwife and/or doctor know that you are being treated with Esertia.

-During pregnancy, particularly in the last 3 months, medicines like Esertia may increase the risk of a serious condition in newborn babies, called persistent pulmonary hypertension of the newborn (PPHN), in which the baby breathes rapidly and turns blue.
-These symptoms usually start within the first 24 hours after birth.
-If they appear in your baby, contact your midwife and/or doctor immediately.
+During pregnancy, particularly in the last 3 months, medicines like Esertia may increase the risk of a serious disease in newborns called persistent pulmonary hypertension (PPHN), in which the baby breathes rapidly and turns blue.
+These symptoms usually start during the first 24 hours after birth.
+If they appear in your baby, you should contact your midwife and/or doctor immediately.

-If you take Esertia in the final stages of pregnancy, there may be an increased risk of heavy vaginal bleeding shortly after delivery, especially if you have a history of bleeding disorders.
+If you take Esertia in the final stage of pregnancy, there may be a greater risk of heavy vaginal bleeding shortly after delivery, especially if you have a history of bleeding disorders.
 Your doctor or midwife should know that you are taking Esertia so they can advise you.

-It is expected that Esertia will be excreted through breast milk.
+It is expected that Esertia will be excreted in breast milk.

 Citalopram, a medicine similar to escitalopram, has been shown to reduce sperm quality in animal models.
-Theoretically, this effect could affect fertility, but to date, no impact on human fertility has been observed.
+This effect could theoretically affect fertility, but to date, no impact on human fertility has been observed.

-It is recommended that you do not drive or operate machinery until you know how Esertia may affect you.
+It is advised that you should not drive or use machinery until you know how Esertia affects you.

-This medicine contains 4.7 mg of alcohol (ethanol) per drop.
+This medicine contains 4.7 mg of alcohol (ethanol) in each drop.
 The amount in 10 mg of this medicine is equivalent to less than 3 ml of beer or 1 ml of wine.
-The small amount of alcohol in this medicine has no perceptible effect.
+The small amount of alcohol in this medicine does not produce any noticeable effect.

-This medicine contains less than 23 mg of sodium (1 mmol) per ml; it is essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1mmol) per ml; this is essentially "sodium-free".

 3. How to take Esertia

-Turn the bottle completely upside down.
-If no drops come out, gently tap the base of the bottle to initiate the flow.
+Place the bottle completely upside down.
+If drops do not come out, gently tap the base of the bottle to start the flow.

-Insert the required number of drops into your drink (water, orange juice, or apple juice), shake gently and then drink it all.
+Introduce the required number of drops into your drink (water, orange juice, or apple juice), shake gently, and then drink it all.

 Esertia Oral Drops should not be mixed with other liquids or other medications.